revolist/revogrid/src/components/scrollable/readme.md

 ### `changeScroll(e: ViewPortScrollEvent) => Promise<ViewPortScrollEvent>`

-Update on delta in case we don't know existing position or external change
+Update if `delta` exists in case we don't know current position or if it's external change

 #### Parameters